 Elgin and Franklin lie 93m deep in the water the UK North Sea’s Central Graben, approximately 240km east of Aberdeen.
 Elgin is located in blocks 22/30b, 22/30c and 29/5b.
 Franklin is located approximately six kilometres south-east of Elgin and lies within block 29/5b.
 Elgin was discovered by Elf in 1991, with the well 22/30c-8.
 Franklin was discovered by Ultramar, in 1986, by well 29/5b-4 and was appraised by wells 29/5b-6 and 29/5b-8.

-As the two fields are adjacent the joint development of their reserves was a good option.
-In 1995 the project partners reached agreement on a development plan comprising two wellhead platforms - one on each field - tied into a shared processing and export platform.
+As the two fields are adjacent to the joint development of their reserves was a good option.
+In 1995, the project partners reached agreement on a development plan comprising two wellhead platforms – one on each field – tied into a shared processing and export platform.

 Elgin-Franklin offshore reserves

 Reserves are estimated to be approximately 60 million cubic metres of condensate and 50 billion cubic metres of gas.
-First production from these two adjacent gas fields was brought on-stream in March 2000 and this is expected to continue until 2022.
+The first production from these two adjacent gas fields was brought on-stream in March 2000 and this is expected to continue until 2022.

 Largest high-pressure / high-temperature development